Sathish63855/ALERT_SYSTEM/README.md

 Install the required packages using the command pip install -r requirements.txt.
 Run the main.py file using the command python main.py.
 Follow the instructions on the graphical user interface window to use the system.
-Demo
-Here is a screenshot of the graphical user interface window:

-Here is a video of the system in action:

-Video

 License and Disclaimer
 This project is licensed under the MIT License.
 See the LICENSE file for more details.